We use cookies to enhance your experience. Click here if you want to read more.

 What are the most common e-invoicing errors and mistakes in the Peppol network?

 The network is, however, not stronger than its weakest links.
 There are challenges, errors, misconceptions, misusage, and even manual handling errors that make the exchange of e-invoices via the Peppol network not as proficient as it could be.
-In the worst case, messages won’t even be distributed to the recipient.
+In the worst case, messages won’t be distributed to the recipient.
 Here are the most common missteps in using the Peppol network.

 VAN services request testing, testing, testing